British Columbia Golf is a volunteer based organization and depends on hundreds of volunteers each year to support amateur golf in BC.

 Prerequisite: Certified at Level 2, including on-course work, of the Golf Canada Rules Education Program or related experience.

 Every provincial tournament has an appointed Rules Chair.
 That person, along with the Tournament Director, is responsible for initial course set-up and marking, scheduling and placement of Rules Officials and ensuring the tournament is conducted under the Rules of Golf.
 Rules Chairs have demonstrated a thorough knowledge and application of the Rules of Golf and have wide experience with all facets of tournament operations.

 Rules Chairs are named for each tournament early in the spring.

 Prerequisite: Volunteers who have completed all the requirements, including on-course work, and are certified at Level 3 or equivalent of the Golf Canada Rules Education Program may act as Rules Chairs at British Columbia Golf tournaments.

-If you are interested in becoming a tournament volunteer please contact Susan White, Senior Manager Field Operations at email@example.com
+If you are interested in becoming a tournament volunteer please contact Doug Hastie, Senior Manager Field Operations at email@example.com